iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Results

 \subsubsection{Average Inner Click Interval}

-To further evaluate the frequency of the gaze data, the average inner click interval is shown in Figure~\ref{fig:inner} for both interaction techniques.
+To further evaluate the frequency of the gaze data, the average inner click interval is calculated for both interaction techniques.
 This metric represents the average time between successive click events.

-As expected, the dwell-based interaction method resulted in significantly longer intervals between clicks, averaging around 2.23 seconds, while the median was 2.07 seconds.
+As expected, the dwell-based interaction method shown in Figure~\ref{fig:inner_dwell} resulted in significantly longer intervals between clicks, averaging around 2.23 seconds, while the median was 2.07 seconds.
 This suggests there is a significant gap between the collected gaze points.
 The box plot also shows a relatively wide spread, indicating a higher variability in dwell clicking, likely caused by the different gaze movements of the participants.

-In contrast, the controller-based approach averaged 0.7 seconds between clicks and had a narrower distribution.
-This confirms once again that a higher click frequency can be achieved when using a gaming controller to collect gaze points.
+In contrast, the controller-based approach illustrated in Figure~\ref{fig:inner_controller} averaged 0.7 seconds between clicks and had a narrower distribution.
+This again confirms that a higher click frequency can be achieved when using a gaming controller to collect gaze points.